Manzila Uddin, Baroness Uddin: Expenses scandal

 Uddin's home in Wapping, where she lives and is registered to vote, is a housing association property.
 Spitalfields Housing Association received a public subsidy of £37.8 million in 2008.
 The average rent for its properties is £104 a week, a sixth of the market rate.
 The allegations of fraud led the Conservative opposition leader in Tower Hamlets, Peter Golds, to state, "Lady Uddin is depriving a low-income family of a home which was built for the needy at public expense".

 On 5 May 2009, one of the senior Lord's officials, Clerk of the Parliaments, announced that the House of Lords authorities would investigate the report by the Sunday Times.
 Uddin welcomed the investigation: "I welcome this review and will co-operate fully with him in the hope of a speedy resolution and clarity that I did not break the rules of the House."

-On 23 November 2009, Uddin's cases was passed to the police for possible prosecution for fraud.
+On 23 November 2009, Uddin's cases were passed to the police for possible prosecution for fraud.
 The Daily Telegraph later reported that she was refusing to co-operate with the police investigation, refusing to answer any questions.

 The Crown Prosecution Service announced on 10 March 2010 that Baroness Uddin would not face any charges on the grounds that a senior parliamentary official ruled that a peer's "main house" might be a place they visit only once a month.
 There were no indications that the expenses would be paid back.

 On 18 October 2010, the House of Lords Privileges and Conduct Committee ruled that Baroness Uddin had 'acted in bad faith' and recommended that she should be asked to repay £125,349 as well as being suspended from Parliament until Easter 2012.
+Lord Alli lent Uddin £62,000 to help her repay the expenses.

 On 21 October 2010 the House of Lords voted to accept the committee's recommendations.
 However, in November 2011, it was revealed that no formal mechanism existed to prevent Baroness Uddin's return to the House of Lords, even if she refused to repay the expenses that were fraudulently claimed, leading many members of her own party to call for her to resign rather than bring the House of Lords into further disrepute.

 In December 2011 the House Committee in the Lords recommended that Uddin and Lord Hanningfield should not be allowed back to the Lords until the outstanding expenses had been repaid.
 The money was repaid in 2012 with the help of £124,000 of loans from friends, and she returned to membership of the House of Lords in May 2012.